verticon/MoBetterBluetooth/README.md

 # Mo Better Bluetooth
 ## A better (mo simple, mo intuitive) way to use iOS's Core Bluetooth functionality.

+MoBetterBluetooth is a work in progress.
+It currently provides a mo better way to create central managers.
+Peripheral managers are coming.
+Beacon support is partially developed.
+When MoBetterBluetooth reaches version 1.0.0 then it will be ready for prime time.

+Below is some sample code.
+See [ButtonLed](https://github.com/verticon/ButtonLed.git) for a complete example.

     import UIKit
     import CoreBluetooth